-I am an associate professor of philosophy and bioethics at the University of Rochester, with research and teaching interests in public health ethics, neuroethics, and political philosophy.
+I am an professor of philosophy at the University of Rochester, with research and teaching interests in public health ethics, neuroethics, and political philosophy.

 In addition to my primary appointment in Philosophy, I also serve as chair of the Steering Committee for the Public Health-Related Majors, a group of five interdisciplinary majors: Bioethics, Environmental Health, Epidemiology, Health Policy, and Health, Behavior, and Society.
 Within the program, I direct the Bioethics major.

-I also hold an appointment in Bioethics in the Division of Medical Humanities and Bioethics at the University of Rochester Medical School, and I work with the Clinical Ethics program, the Ethics Committee, and the solid organ transplant teams.
-Outside Rochester, I serve on the Ethics Committee of the Empire State Stem Cell Board for the State of New York.
+I also I work with the Clinical Ethics program in the Department of Health Humanities and Bioethics at the University of Rochester Medical School.
+Outside Rochester, I serve on the (mostly defunct) Ethics Committee of the Empire State Stem Cell Board for the State of New York.